thethunderturner/filament/docs/01-introduction/02-installation.md

 @variant dark (&:where(.dark, .dark *));
 ```

-Create a `postcss.config.js` file in the root of your project and install Tailwind CSS:
+Create a `postcss.config.js` file in the root of your project and configure Tailwind CSS:

 ```js
 export default {